bmad-sim/GTPSA.jl/README.md

  -1.3888888888888887e-03   0.0000000000000000e+00      6      6   0
 ```

-For more details, including using TPSs with differing maximum order for each variables, see the [GTPSA documentation](https://bmad-sim.github.io/GTPSA.jl/).
+For more details, including using TPSs with differing truncation orders for each variable, see the [GTPSA documentation](https://bmad-sim.github.io/GTPSA.jl/).

 ## Acknowledgements
 Much thanks must be given to Laurent Deniau, the creator of the C GTPSA library, for his time and great patience in explaining his code.